Cadasta/cadasta-docs/en/08-XLSForms.md

 #### GeoTrace, GeoShape and GeoPoint

-> Note: this section may need to be updated with 9.19 release

 In your location data collection, you may choose to collect point, line, or polygon data.
 In both the standard and minimum questionnaires, you have the option to choose one of these using `geopoint`, `geotrace`, or `geoshape`.

 * `geotrace` records a line of two or more GPS coordinates.
 It's also the default setting of both the minimum and standard questionnaires.
+With `geotrace`, location pins are added based on the user's GPS coordinates.

-* `geoshape` records a polygon made of multiple GPS coordinates.
-The last point must be the same as the first point.
-This data may be collected by
+* `geoshape` records a polygon made of multiple GPS coordinates, which are drawn on-screen.

-* `geopoint` collects single point data.
+* `geopoint` collects single points of data based on the user's GPS coordinates.

-To change what data type you're collecting, modify cell A11 on either your standard or minimum questionnaires.
+To change what data type you're collecting, modify cell A11 on either your standard or minimum questionnaire.

 #### Advanced Customization